nipunchamikara/snake/README.md

 The task is to collect 'food' and avoid hitting itself or the surrounding wall.
 On collecting food, the length of the snake is incremented and score increased.

 A rudimentary menu is provided with basic functionality like starting a new game and quiting.
+Difficulty of the game can be changed.
 Hitting escape can pause or resume gameplay.

 ## Getting Started